Artists

 Frank Nitsche

-Frank Nitsche paints unidentifiable but evocative geometries made of overlapping angles, vectors and shapes.
-In his paintings, he collects, arranges, disassembles, recomposes, and builds a continuous process of repainting and erasures, from which hybrid structures emerge, representing the essence of our highly esteemed present.
-Nitsche's slowly worked canvas and the use of oil paints, with their soft and saturated tones, create a striking contrast with the aerodynamic and futuristic reference forms of its compositions.
-He is represented in numerous museum institutions such as the Centre Pompidou, Musée National d'Art Moderne, Paris, France; Fundación Pedro Barrié de la Maza, A Coruña, Spain; Hamburger Kunsthalle, Hamburg, Germany; Marx Collection - Hamburger Bahnhof - Museum für Gegenwart, Berlin, Germany; MUDAM - Musée d'Art Moderne Grand-Duc Jean, Luxembourg; Museum of Contemporary Art, Los Angeles, USA; Museum Ludwig, Cologne, Germany; MoMA - Museum of Modern Art, New York, USA; Rubell Family Collection, Miami, USA; Saatchi Collection, London, UK; Sammlung zeitgenössischer Kunst der Bundesrepublik Deutschland, Bonn, Germany; Städel Museum, Frankfurt, Germany; Tate Britain, London.
+Frank Nitsche paints unidentifiable but evocative geometries made up of overlapping angles, vectors and shapes.
+In his paintings, he collects, arranges, dismantles, recomposes and constructs in a continuous process of repainting and erasure, from which hybrid structures emerge, representing the essence of our highly aestheticised present.
+Nitsche's slowly worked canvases and the use of oil paints, with their soft and saturated tones, create a striking contrast with the aerodynamic and futuristic forms of reference in his compositions.
+He is represented in numerous museum institutions, such as the Centre Pompidou, Musée National d'Art Moderne, Paris, France; Fundación Pedro Barrié de la Maza, A Coruña, Spain; Hamburger Kunsthalle, Hamburg, Germany; Marx Collection - Hamburger Bahnhof - Museum für Gegenwart, Berlin, Germany; MUDAM - Musée d'Art Moderne Grand-Duc Jean, Luxembourg; Museum of Contemporary Art, Los Angeles, USA; Museum Ludwig, Cologne, Germany; MoMA - Museum of Modern Art, New York, USA; Rubell Family Collection, Miami, USA; Saatchi Collection, London, UK; Sammlung zeitgenössischer Kunst der Bundesrepublik Deutschland, Bonn, Germany; Städel Museum, Frankfurt, Germany; Tate Britain, London.

 Artworks